Van Nuys Court Three-Strikes Cases

 The California Three-Strikes Law was enacted in 1993, and the Van Nuys court has been prosecuting those cases ever since.
-At first, the head DA and the deputies had all the power regarding the three-strike rules and filing cases it strikes.
-And then the Romero case came along and gave some of that power back to the judge.
+At first, the head DA and the deputies had all the power regarding the three-strike rules and filing case strikes.
+Then, in the landmark Romero case, the power dynamics shifted, giving some of that power back to the judge and significantly influencing the application of the Three-Strikes Law.

-You file a Romero motion, and you try to convince the judge to strike the strike or strikes for purposes of the new case so your client does not feel the brunt of the California Three-Strikes Law.
-The judge will look at your client's prior criminal record to see if he is a career offender who should be getting the Three-Strikes Law because of all the offenses he continues to commit.
+To initiate this process, you file a Romero motion, a legal document that presents your argument to the judge.
+In this motion, you try to convince the judge to strike the strike or strikes for purposes of the new case so your client does not feel the brunt of the California Three-Strikes Law.
+The judge will then review your client's prior criminal record to determine if he is a career offender who should be subject to the Three-Strikes Law.

-The judge will also look at the strike or strikes you're trying to strike and see how serious they are.
-See how long ago they were, and then the judge will look at the current case and see how serious it is and the danger to the public.
+The judge, as a neutral and impartial party, plays a crucial role in this process.
+They will also look at the strike or strikes you're trying to strike and see how serious they are, how long ago they were, and then the judge will look at the current case and assess its seriousness and the potential danger to the public.
 Our Los Angeles criminal defense lawyers will review this topic in more detail below.

 Strike Must Be Ten Years Old